AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### Bind TON/NPI {#bind-ton-npi}

-TON (Type Of Number) and NPI (Numbering Plan Indicator) (described in section 5.2.5 of the SMPP 3.4 specification).
+TON (Type Of Number) and NPI (Numbering Plan Indicator) described in section 5.2.5 of the SMPP 3.4 specification.
 These values should be set to whatever the provider needs.

-They are transmitted as-is in addr_ton and addr_npi fields of the BIND PDU.
+They are transmitted as-is in `addr_ton` and `addr_npi` fields of the BIND PDU.

 #### Address range {#address-range}